 Children have exceptional opportunities to learn about the world around them.

 Children are developing skills for the future as they make excellent progress in all areas of learning.

 Children demonstrate high levels of involvement in their play and are motivated to learn.

 Children’s good health is promoted through excellent opportunities for regular, active outdoor play.

 They develop high levels of confidence and self-esteem as they learn to use their own initiative, make choices and be creative.

 Please click on the following link to view the Ofsted inspection report.

-Please click here to view details of the School’s NACE Challenge award, Gold Sports Games Mark, Healthy Schools award, Good Diabetes Care in School award, Forest School and other awards.
+To view details of the School’s NACE Challenge award, Gold Sports Games Mark, Healthy Schools award, Good Diabetes Care in School award, Forest School and other awards: click here.